-The particular sensations (e.g. the feel of the apple, its taste, and odor) are all perceivable.
-But all we have is this passing show, our experiences of the particulars.
+The particular sensations (e.g. the feel of the apple, its taste, its odor) are all perceivable.
+But all we really perceive is a passing show, a stream of particular sensations in five different sense modalities.

 Thus, A1 is really not a process of abstraction at all.

 It is just the recognition of the independence of the separate ideas of sensation.

-A1 will not lead to beliefs in a material world.
+A1, used properly, will not lead to beliefs in a material world because any sensation is just a sensation.

 The second kind of abstraction, which Berkeley also describes in §8 of the Introduction, involves creating, in reflection, a positive idea.

 Locke claims that we can form ideas of redness and color by abstracting from our visual idea of the apple.

-A2: Forming an abstract, general idea.
+A2 Forming an abstract, general idea.